OpenNMT/OpenNMT-tf/docs/v2_transition.md

 ## Changed parameters

-Some parameters in the YAML have been renamed or removed:
+Some parameters in the YAML configuration have been renamed or removed:

 | V1 | V2 | Comment |
 | --- | --- | --- |